Thursday, December 31, 2015

 Railways have dignity and majesty.
 Whenever a train calls at a station, particularly on inter-city services, there is still ceremony and custom, even this long after the age of steam.
 A familiar voice announces a platform, a litany of cities is read, the signal changes, the train draws solemnly in, passengers alight or board, the doors slam, the whistle is blown and the train heaves itself into motion again.
 Procedures introduced solely for safety’s sake take on the vestures of ritual.
 But roads have no time for ceremony; motorists are in no mood for custom.
 Clutch in, accelerator down.

 I think my theory stands even in the realm of law and obedience.
-Many motorists tend to react to the rules of the road by pushing them as far as they will go: speed limits are regarded as a target to be hit; vehicles push in without right of way; traffic lights are just squeezed past at amber.
+Many motorists tend to react to the rules of the road by pushing them as far as they will go: speed limits are regarded as a target to be hit; vehicles push in against right of way; traffic lights are just squeezed past at amber.
 The Highway Code becomes surprisingly elastic when there are a few extra seconds to gain: I think I will go so far as to say that this is moral relativism in full operation.
 Meanwhile, safety on the railway is quite a different affair.
 The rules are absolutes; nobody is above them.
-Every action made by a modern train driver is recorded electronically and might be inspected at any point.
+Every action made by a modern train driver is recorded electronically and the records downloaded for inspection at any point.
 If the line speed (speed limit) is exceeded by even three miles an hour, a formal warning can be issued.
-It must never be disobeyed.
+The rules must never be disobeyed.
 A train must never enter a section of single track without a token.
 A signal must never be passed at danger without permission.
 Everything must be done to prevent any accident.
 Many of these rules seem over-zealous and fussy at first, but there is often a death or serious injury behind them.
 All railway staff have to do something that is very unfashionable these days: to profess their obedience to an authority higher than themselves.
-The result, on British railways and elsewhere, has been an excellent safety record.
+The overall result, on British railways and elsewhere, has been an excellent safety record.

 Lincoln Central station and 11th-century church of St Mary le Wigford.

-My refrain, often repeated to long-suffering friends, is that rail travel is the most civilised means of transport known to man.
-Railways have an improving and uplifting effect upon those who run them and use them, even on those most in need of redemption, such as London commuters.
-But car culture seems to corrupt drivers by the tens of thousands.
+My refrain, then, often repeated to long-suffering friends, is that rail travel is the most civilised means of transport known to man.
+Whereas railways have an improving and uplifting effect upon those who run them and use them, even on those most in need of redemption, such as London commuters, car culture seems to corrupt drivers by the tens of thousands.
 And what better evidence of the fundamental benevolence of this invention of the railways than the instinctive delight taken by children — who have a perceptive, if imperfect, grasp of good and evil in railways and the trains they carry, even the nondescript electric trains of suburban south London?
 Children love railways; they do not love motorways.

-Fundamentally benevolent?
+Fundamentally benevolent

-I don't know whether any of this enormous tract sounds at all convincing to any reader patient enough to have trawled through it...?
+I don’t know whether any of this enormous tract sounds at all convincing to any reader patient enough to have trawled through it…?
 To me the comparison seems to work consistently enough for there to be something in it.
-If nothing else, I can appeal to the story told by Michael Flanders about the lady who said, 'If God had intended us to fly, he would never have given us the railways'!
+If nothing else, I can appeal to the story told by Michael Flanders about the lady who said, ‘If God had intended us to fly, he would never have given us the railways’!
 (If only she had made that remark in reaction to the development of motorways).
-Incidentally, I do not really think that modern British car culture can easily be defeated, nor that the railways will again come to be seen as the country's principal means of transport, even though passenger numbers at the time of writing are at their highest for about fifty years.
-Perhaps all that can be done is to persuade some poet to write a verse, entitled 'The Spiritual Motorway', describing souls hurtling around the M25 of secularism until they all end up snarled up in a traffic-jam?
+Incidentally, I do not really think that modern British car culture can easily be defeated, nor that the railways will again come to be seen as the country’s principal means of transport, even though passenger numbers at the time of writing are at their highest for about fifty years.
+Perhaps all that can be done is to persuade some poet to write a verse, perhaps entitled ‘The Spiritual Motorway’, describing souls hurtling around the M25 of secularism until they all end up snarled up in a traffic-jam.

 Ely Cathedral, with station in the foreground, seen across the river Great Ouse.